finestnothing/notes_collection/Cards/what_is_the_2_machine_scheduling_process.md

 up:: [[algorithms_to_live_by_moc]]

-# What is the 2 machine scheduling process
+# What is the 2 Machine Scheduling Process

 Created: 2022-06-23 08:24

 - This sorting process is applied when you have 2 "machine" or processes to achieve for each item.